How to send gigantic files (like multi-Gigabyte files) in Outlook?

 After having limited the maximum allowed email size to 35 MB, it is funny to now advise our MS Outlook users to attach very large files to their MS Outlook emails.

 Since Attach2Cloud automatically uploads and share these attached files to OneDrive and replaces them by OneDrive shortcuts before the emails are sent, there is virtually no limit anymore to the size and number of files our MS Outlook users can “attach” to their emails and “send” to their recipients.
+This is really perfect Outlook-OneDrive integration.

 Another very important benefit of using Attach2cloud is that the reception of these emails containing only OneDrive shortcuts, and therefore of a very small size, is guaranteed.
 This was far from being the case previously.
 Even with our limit set at 35 MB maximum for the size of emails being sent, the largest emails were frequently rejected by the mail servers of their recipients.